lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/MCP_SYSTEM_DEPLOYMENT.md

 - **Production Ready**: Security, monitoring, and scalability features
 - **User-Friendly Interface**: Modern React-based UI

-The system can be deployed to Agentverse and integrated with your GreyGuard application for a complete MCP-powered weather solution.
+The system can be deployed to Agentverse and integrated with your TRIAGE A.I. application for a complete MCP-powered weather solution.